-Its located at the junction of Friedrichstrasse and Mauerstrasse, the name Charlie came from NATO phonetic alphabet, the other check points were called Alpha, Bravo, Wannsee, and from the Soviet part they called it simply Friedrichstrasse, and East Germans name it Charlie.
+It’s at the junction of Friedrichstrasse and Mauerstrasse, the name Charlie came from NATO phonetic alphabet, the other checkpoints called Alpha, Bravo, Wannsee, and from the Soviet part they called it simply Friedrichstrasse, and East Germans name it Charlie.

 Great tips for those who want to walk less or getting the subway less for visiting tourist attractions.

-You can get a Berlin Pass for 1 day depending of what kind of access you would like, for example the Berlin Bus Tour for 1 whole day it cost 19 euros/person and you can hop in and off within the day for 19 different locations.
+You can get a Berlin Pass for 1 day depending on what kind of access you would like, such as the Berlin Bus Tour for 1 whole day it cost 19 euros/person and you can hop in and off within the day for 19 different locations.

 Another great deal is the 3 days Berlin pass which cost 119 euros/person and you’ll have access to over 60 tours and museums including entrances fees of course.

-Before the day ended I have gathered sufficient photos of this famous Wall that is found often in the middle of the city.
-In 1961 the Communist Government of the East Germany build a barbed wire and concrete “antifascist bulwark”.
+Before the day ended I have gathered enough photos of this famous Wall that is found often in the middle of the city.
+In 1961 the Communist Government of East Germany builds a barbed wire and concrete “antifascist bulwark”.

-The official purpose of the Berlin wall is to prevent Western fascists (the Soviet Union part) from entering the East Berlin and undermining the socialist state but it mainly serves as the objective of stemming mass defection from East to West.
+The official purpose of the amazing Berlin wall is to prevent Western fascists (the Soviet Union part) from entering the East Berlin and undermining the socialist state but it mainly serves as the goal of stemming mass defection from East to West.

-Until November 9, 1989 the proclamation of East Government that people can cross the border freely. the berlin wall was destroyed little by little by the people themselves, some of its ruins are still standing on the streets even to this year, the most memorable and enduring symbol of Cold War.
+Until November 9, 1989, the proclamation of East Government that people can cross the border freely. the Berlin wall destroyed little by little by the people themselves, some of its ruins are still standing on the streets even to this year, the most memorable and enduring symbol of Cold War.

 But I’ve remember that one friend of mine have posted some pics in Facebook recently with the panorama view from the Television Tower and honestly speaking I was a little disappointed cause it wasnt that good as I’ve expected.